yoshakami/mithical/README.md

 # Mithical (Yosh version)

-A Wacca GUI + backend for artemis
+A Wacca GUI (edited by me since the fork) + backend for artemis (completely made by me)

+This GUI reflects the behaviour of my version of the game, which is notably different from the owner whose I forked this repo from.

 It's a Nuxt application + flask backend

 use `yarn dev` to start the development server + `flask-backend.py` to start backend

-Make sure a mithical-backend (provided because it's Yosh version!!!!) is running.
+Make sure mithical-backend (provided because it's Yosh version!!!!) is running.
 Create a `.env` file at the root and set URLs to override the defaults.
 See `.env.example` file.

 ## How to add a new song
 edit assets\wacca\waccaSongs.js <br>